 It's a tenuous situation and one that can lead to serious injury if something goes wrong.

-Weightlifting shoes are the result of years of study, trial and error and are the best way yet devised to ensure your lift always has a stable foundation under it.
+Weightlifting shoes are the result of years of study, trial and error and are the best way to ensure your lift always has a stable foundation under it.

-Below we recommend the best weightlifting shoes for men to help you maintain that stability and keep you safe while lifting.
+Below we recommend our pick of the best weightlifting shoes for men to help you maintain that stability and keep you safe while lifting.

 Our Top Weightlifting Shoes for Men (2019 updated)

 It can be difficult to know which are the best lifting shoes and which you should pass on.
 We’ve scoured the market to find the top ones and here they are.

 The Adidas Men’s Adipower has been widely considered the best weightlifting shoe for some time, and until someone comes along with a better product, that's not going to change.